NiklasReiche/yage/README.md

 - [Subsystems](#subsystems)
 - [Demos](#demos)

+# Building
+All external dependencies except for the OpenGL libraries are automatically downloaded and built using CMake.
+If your system does not include an OpenGL library, you will have to install it system-wide.
+The build system includes CMake presets for GCC and MSVC compilers.
+Simply opening the folder in CLion should take care of the pipeline setup, given that you define toolchains with the names ```gcc```/```msvc``` and enable the desired imported profiles.
+Builds using Visual Studio are not tested or maintained but there probably is an equivalent workflow.

+The ```demo``` folder contains executable targets that showcase some aspects of the engine.
+To run an executable the working directory should be the corresponding demo folder.
+Running executables directly, i.e. outside of the IDE, may require copying the C++ standard libraries for the given compiler to the output directory.

 ## Overview
 The goal of this project is to implement a 3D game engine from scratch (within reason, I'm happy to use libraries for stuff like window creation or reading PNG files).
 I don't expect to use this for developing any actual games but rather treat it as a learning experience for graphics programming and C++ in general.